arkologystudio/lumen-search-ui/README-wordpress.md

 - Optionally packages everything into a zip file ready for WordPress installation

 After running the script, the WordPress plugin will be available in:
-- Folder: `wordpress-plugin/culturehack-search/`
+- Folder: `wordpress-plugin/lumen-search/`
-- Zip (if using --zip option): `wordpress-plugin/culturehack-search.zip`
+- Zip (if using --zip option): `wordpress-plugin/lumen-search.zip`

 ### Installing in WordPress

-1. Upload the `culturehack-search` folder to your WordPress plugin directory (`/wp-content/plugins/`).
+1. Upload the `lumen-search` folder to your WordPress plugin directory (`/wp-content/plugins/`).
-   - Or upload the `culturehack-search.zip` file through the WordPress admin interface (Plugins > Add New > Upload Plugin).
+   - Or upload the `lumen-search.zip` file through the WordPress admin interface (Plugins > Add New > Upload Plugin).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the API URL in Settings > CultureHack Search.
+3. Configure the API URL in Settings > Lumen Search.

 ### Using the Search Component